Enzo Zidane: Personal life

-Enzo is the oldest son of Zinedine Zidane and Véronique Fernández, and was previously known as Enzo Fernández.
-Enzo is named after former Uruguayan star Enzo Francescoli who was his father's football idol.
+Enzo is the oldest son of Zinedine Zidane and Véronique Fernández and was previously known as Enzo Fernández.
+He is named after former Uruguayan star Enzo Francescoli, who was his father's football idol.

-Enzo has three younger brothers: Luca plays for Eibar; Théo and Elyaz play in the Real Madrid Castilla and Real Madrid youth academy respectively.
-He is married to Karen Goncalves, and they have one daughter named Sia, born 2022.
+Enzo has three younger brothers: Luca plays for Granada, while Théo and Elyaz play for Cordoba CF and Betis Deportivo respectively.
+He is married to Karen Gonçalves; together, they have three daughters: Sia (born 2022) and twins Giulia and Kaia (born 2024).